 NSW teacher retraining program adds up

-A Mathematics retraining program is being rolled out more widely to NSW public school classrooms after a successful pilot program.
+A Mathematics teacher retraining pilot program shows early success for NSW public school classrooms.
 Jim Griffiths reports.

 Two woman standing and smiling with other people sitting as a table behind them Two woman standing and smiling with other people sitting as a table behind them